bookofproofs/bookofproofs.github.io/_sources/branches/theoretical-computer-science/basic-algorithms/basic-algorithms.md

 This part is dedicated to *"basic algorithms"*.
 The notion "basic algorithm" is quite artificial.
 However, it is used here to differentiate from algorithms applying numerical or number-theoretical methods.

-As such, a basic algorithm in terms of this part of bookofproofs.org will be any algorithm dealing with searching, hashing, sorting, matching, traversing graphs, finding graphs, rather then with solving numerical problems.
+As such, a basic algorithm in terms of this part of <strong><span style='color:orange'>BookOf</span><span style='color:lightblue'>Proofs</span></strong> will be any algorithm dealing with searching, hashing, sorting, matching, traversing graphs, finding graphs, rather then with solving numerical problems.

 Another distinction used here to distinguish a "basic algorithm" from other types of algorithms will be that the objects they operate on are [data-structures][bookofproofs$106] rather than mathematical objects like numbers or equations.